bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/gov.md

 ### Submit Proposal

-To submit a proposal, a staking credit holder needs to send a `propose` transaction to the BNB smart chain, specifying the following information:
+To submit a proposal, a staking credit holder needs to send a `propose` transaction to the `Governor` contract, which is a system contract and the address is `0x0000000000000000000000000000000000002004`, specifying the following information:

-- **Proposer address**: The BEP20 address of the proposer, who initiates the proposal and pays the proposal fee.
+- **Proposer address**: The address of the proposer, who initiates the proposal and pays the proposal fee.
 - **Targets**: The list of addresses of the contracts or accounts that the proposal wants to interact with.
 - **Values**: The list of amounts of BNB or other tokens that the proposal wants to transfer to the targets.
 - **Signatures**: The list of function signatures of the contracts that the proposal wants to call on the targets.